 What is Evolutionary Operations Methodology (EVOP)

-Evolutionary operations methodology are also referred as EVOP is a design of experiment (DOE) statistical method to improve the process or product quality.
-This process was first developed by Geroge Box in 1957.
+An Evolutionary Operation Methodology is a statistical method that is used to improve the process or product quality.
+We also refer to them as EVOP and Design of Experiment (DOE).
+This process was first developed by George Box in 1957.

-When a factor is found to be significant, the operating conditions for that factor are reset and the experiment conducted again.
+When we find a factor to be significant, we reset the operating conditions for that factor.
+Then, we conduct the experiment again.
 This process continues until no further gain is achieved.
-Hence, the concept of an evolution is established.
+Hence, the concept of evolution is established.

 - Favorable variants selection

-Evolutionary Operation (EVOP) is a best DOE process for manufacturing related operations.
-This process allows continuous improvement and entails small incremental changes in parameters, so that little or no process scarp is generated.
+Evolutionary Operation (EVOP) is the best DOE process for manufacturing-related operations.
+This process allows continuous improvement and entails small incremental changes in parameters.
+By the same token, we ensure that we generate little or no process scrap.

-- The performance of process changes over time
+- The performance of the process changes over time.

 Static Operations and Evolutionary Operations

-In a regular manufacturing environment the plant runs as per defined operational conditions.
-In other words executing the operations as per the “standard work”.
-As a matter of fact, the manufacturing facility always insists the operators to perform the operation under the predefined conditions which is called Static operation method.
+In a regular manufacturing environment, the plant runs as per defined operational conditions.
+In other words, executing the operations as per the “standard work.”
+As a matter of fact, the manufacturing facility always insists the operators perform the operation under predefined conditions.
+Likewise, this is called the Static operation method.

-The static operation method improves the productivity, but apart from productivity, monitoring of product physical properties is also equally important.
-These physical properties may go outside of specification limits if random deviations from the standard work are allowed.
+The static operation method improves productivity, but apart from productivity, monitoring of product physical properties is also equally important.
+These physical properties may exceed specification limits if we allow random deviations from the standard work.

-With a proper planned Evolutionary operations, the regular production runs each of the variant and continually repeating the cycle.
-Since cycle of variants follows a simple pattern, the persistent repetition of process allows evidence concerning the yield and physical properties of the product.
+With properly planned Evolutionary Operations, the regular production runs each of the variants and continually repeats the cycle.
+Since the cycle of variants follows a simple pattern, the persistent repetition of the process allows evidence concerning the yield and physical properties of the product.

-Since very small incremental change in process parameters, Evolutionary operation does not required any special concessions or resources.
-In this way the regular production process generate not only the product but also the information required for further improvement.
+Since a very small incremental change in process parameters, Evolutionary operation does not require any special concessions or resources.
+In this way, the regular production process generates the product and the information required for further improvement.

 Evolutionary Operations process steps

-- Define process performance characteristics that needs to be improved
+- Define process performance characteristics that we need to improve.

-- Identify process variables whose small changes will lead the process improvement and record their current condition
+- Identify process variables whose small changes will then lead to the process improvement and record their current condition.

-- Plan the incremental changes steps (must be small steps hence it will not impact the production) for each identified process variable
+- Plan the incremental changes steps (must be small steps; hence they will not impact the production) for each identified process variable.

-- For each variable, mark initial set of values as corners of simplex (For two variables its’ a triangle and use tetrahedron for three variables)
+- For each variable, mark the initial set of values as corners of the simplex.
+For two variables, it’s a triangle, and use a tetrahedron for three variables).

-- Then, perform a new run from the least favorable corner (which is the reflection or mirror image of least favorable run)
+- Then, perform a new run from the least favorable corner (which is the reflection or mirror image of the least favorable run).

-- The process starts at initial operating condition and moves on till more favorable results achieved.
+- The process starts at the initial operating condition and moves on till we achieve more favorable results.

 Example of Evolutionary Operations Methodology (EVOP)

-Example: “ABC Chocolate” production unit reported nearly 21.4% rejection which leads more rework, affecting the delivery schedules, and also customer satisfaction level.
+“ABC Chocolate” production unit reported nearly 21.4% rejection which led to more rework, affecting the delivery schedules and also customer satisfaction level.

-Team realized that process will improve, if the two important parameters air pressure of machine (in psi) and also belt speed (RPM) settings are adjusted.
+The team realized that the process would improve if the two important parameters air pressure of the machine (in psi) and also if they adjust the belt speed (RPM) settings.

-- Identify process performance characteristics – For example Reduction of scrap and the current rejection rate is 21.4%
+- Identify process performance characteristics.
+For example, the reduction of scrap and the current rejection rate is 21.4%.

-- Identify process variables whose small changes will lead the process improvement – Air pressure of machine (in psi) and belt speed (RPM)
+- Identify process variables whose small changes will lead to process improvement.
+I.e., Air pressure of the machine (in psi) and belt speed (RPM).

-- Plan the incremental changes steps for each identified process variables – An increase in 10 psi as well as 5 RPM might lead to improve the process and reduces the rejection
+- Plan the incremental changes steps for each identified process variable – An increase in 10 psi as well as 5 RPM might lead to improving the process and reducing the rejection.

-- From the above picture and table it is clear that run 1 is the least favorable, in other words highest rejection rate, so initiate a new run reflection or mirror image of the run 1 i.e new run 4
+- Following the above picture and table, we can clearly see that run 1 is the least favorable.
+In other words, the highest rejection rate.
+So, initiate a new run reflection or mirror image of run 1, i.e. new run 4.

-- From the above picture and table it is clear that run 3 is least favorable, so run 5 mirror image of the run 3
+- Following the above picture and table, it is clear that run 3 is the least favorable.
+So, run 5 mirror image of run 3.

 Procedure to calculate the new run value

-New run value = (good value of process variable 1+ good value of process variable 2 – value of least favorable process variable)
+New run value = (good value of process variable 1+ good value of process variable 2 – the value of least favorable process variable).